 Our property management company only allows certified service animals in the building.

 Visit our Forms page to download a Request for Release of Document Reports.
 Every additional hard copy it will be a charge of $5 each.
-Once the release has been filled out and sent in with picture ID, you will be able to pick up your report 24 hours afterwards between 1-3 pm M-F.
+Once the release of information has been filled out and sent in with picture ID, you will be able to pick up your report 24 hours afterwards between 1-5 pm M-F.